-The European Commission has launched over time more than 25 calls which were either explicitly supporting projects in the domain of cybersecurity and privacy or from which projects in this area were supported.
-This resulted in awarding nearly 200 consortia with funding grants.
-Therefore, it is important that we consider what the outputs of these projects have been and where the products they have created have gone in terms of exploitation either by the projects themselves or by others who may reuse their outputs.
+Since 2004, the European Commission has launched 115 calls which were either explicitly supporting projects in the domain of cybersecurity and privacy or from which projects in this area were supported.
+This resulted in awarding over 260 consortia with funding grants to the tune of €1.1 billion.

 Based on the well known "Technology Radar" methodology developed and open-sourced by ThoughtWorks, the Cyberwatching.eu project uses a number of underpinning information sources to visualise the state of the art of these projects as a means to maintain oversight of the larger European Cybersecurity research landscape.

 Contact us at firstname.lastname@example.org